Academic Regulations and Procedures

 To remain in good academic standing a student must maintain a grade point average of at least 2.0 and make progress toward the degree at a satisfactory rate.

-An undergraduate student normally is subject to academic probation if at the end of any quarter the grade point average for that quarter, or the cumulative grade point average, is less than 2.0.
+An undergraduate student normally is subject to academic notice if at the end of any quarter the grade point average for that quarter, or the cumulative grade point average, is less than 2.0.

-A student whose grade point average falls below a 1.5 for any quarter, or who after two consecutive quarters on probation has not achieved a cumulative grade point average of 2.0 or a satisfactory rate of progress, is subject to disqualification.
+A student whose grade point average falls below a 1.5 for any quarter, or who after two consecutive quarters on academic notice has not achieved a cumulative grade point average of 2.0 or a satisfactory rate of progress, is subject to disqualification.

 Normal Progress Requirement